The Atlanta suspect isn’t the first to blame ‘sex addiction’ for heinous crimes. But scientists are dubious.

 But he also cast doubt on Long’s claims for a different reason: the patients he treats in Los Angeles show there is no connection between sex addiction and violence, he said.

-“They’ve ruined their lives, their partners’ lives, and their family’s lives, all because they can’t control their behavior” he said.
+“They’ve ruined their lives, their partners’ lives, and their families’ lives, all because they can’t control their behavior,” he said.
 “But they’re not killing people.”